mina-deploy/mina/Readme.md

 ### git:clone
 Clones the Git repository.
 Meant to be used inside a deploy script.

+### git:revision
+Gets the current git revision deployed on server.

 # Modules: Rails
 Adds settings and tasks for managing Rails projects.